mchlmmc/x86-Assembly-AES256-Implementation/README.md

-# AES256 Implementation Written entirely in Assembly
+# AES256 Implementation written entirely in Assembly
 FASM-Enabled Intel x86 Assembly code, intended for usage in real-mode operating systems.

-**This code has only been tested on VirtualBox, and the actual implementation of the algorithm have not been extensively tested itself.
+**This code has only been tested on VirtualBox, and the actual implementation of the algorithm has not been extensively tested itself.
 USE AT YOUR OWN DISCRETION!**

 ## Compiling
 I assembled the `implementation.asm` with Flat Assembler (https://flatassembler.net/ ) on Windows 10, with no Makefile.
 The programs that I used were: